 Witches of New Salem, Dorr MI (corn maze/forest) – 4516 24th Street, Door, Michigan

-Witches runs each Friday and Saturday from September 27th to October 26th.
-The times are dark to 11 pm.
-Tickets are $15 for Witch’s Wood, $15 for Night in Corn Maze, or $25 for Zombie Attack.
+Witches runs each Friday and Saturday from September 25th.
+The times are dark until done.
+Tickets are $15 for Haunted Woods, $15 for Haunted Cornmaze, or $25 for Zombie Attack.
 Several combo packages available starting at $25.
 Lots of corn maze and daytime festival activity during daytime hours for the whole family before the night fright begins.
 Family Fun activities run different days or times from haunt attraction.
 Daytime 11:00 am to 6:00 pm on Saturdays and Sundays.

 Traverse City Haunted Houses